Mastersam07/flutter_env_native/example/README.md

 # flutter_env_example

-Demonstrates how to use the flutter_env plugin.
+Demonstrates how to use the flutter_env_native plugin.

 ## Getting Started